-The Bud Knight Is Resurrected, Jon Snow-Style, In New Commercial
+The Bud Knight Is Resurrected, Jon Snow Style, In New Commercial

 — AdFreak (@AdFreak) April 5, 2019

-The new commercial does not explain how the Knight’s body remains intact, after a dragon burned the entire village at the conclusion of that Super Bowl commercial.
+The new commercial does not explain how the knight’s body remains intact after a dragon burned the entire village at the conclusion of that Super Bowl commercial.

 According to a Wall Street Journal story about the Super Bowl campaign the day after it aired, when Anheuser-Busch and HBO came together to plan the commercial, an HBO marketing executive said that “The Bud Knight had to die.”
 But it doesn’t appear that it was ever required that the character remain dead forever.

-Meanwhile, rival Miller Lite has produced a commercial that pretends to depict the aftermath of the filming of Bud Light’s Super Bowl ad, in which the actor played the Bud Knight gets up, walks over to a tent on set, and grabs a Miller Lite.
+Meanwhile, rival Miller Lite has produced a commercial that pretends to depict the aftermath of the filming of Bud Light’s Super Bowl ad, in which the actor playing the Bud Knight gets up, walks over to a tent on set, and grabs a Miller Lite.

 Following the Super Bowl ad, a Change.org petition asked Bud to “revive the Bud Knight.”
 However, that petition only received 73 signatures, out of a goal of 100, so it’s unlikely that impacted the brand’s thinking.
 More likely, the plan all along was to bring the character back after two months.